 - Contestants may submit at most 50 solutions for each task.
 This limit may be increased for some task types.

-- Each submitted source program must be written in C++ or Java, it must be smaller than 256 KiB, the evaluation server must be able to compile it in less than 10 seconds and at most 512 MiB of memory.
+- Each submitted source program must be written in C++, it must be smaller than 256 KiB, the evaluation server must be able to compile it in less than 10 seconds and at most 512 MiB of memory.

 For exceptional circumstances, the Scientific Committee and Technical Committee may provide alternative methods for contestants to submit their solutions instead of the grading system.